kbilsted/CodeQualityAndReadability/Articles/Programming/DotNetLocksAreReallyFast.md

    * [6.
 Conclusion](#conclusion)

-At my company I was doing multi-threaded programming for an integrations project with a third party application.
+At MVNO I was doing multi-threaded programming for an integrations project with a third party application.
 At some point we wondered what the speed of the `lock()` construct was.
 Was it a slow operation to be used with care?
 Rather than relying on Internet hear-say I measured the situation for my use case.

 The third party system required for each call a sequence number to be supplied with calls.
 Since we do communication through multiple threads, we need a `Sequence` abstraction that is shared among the threads.
 Let's give this a first stab.